 Alexandra cites compassion and openness as important traits to becoming a good obesity medicine doctor.
 There is an intense amount of stigma around treating, managing, being a person who carries excess weight.You need to be aware of how difficult it can be to be a patient who is overweight.Click To Tweet

-She uses the word obese and she’s proud to proclaim that she’s an obesity medicine doctor.
+She uses the word obese.
+She’s proud to proclaim that she’s an obesity medicine doctor.
 You need to know that patients come in with many years of beating themselves up with how much they weigh and people treating them differently.
 Doctors, even a lot of times, are vocal about hating that population of people.

 So again, you have to be compassionate and be willing to be open to understanding that it is a disease.
 It’s multi-factorial.
 It’s not a lack of will power that leads someone to have excess weight.
 Additionally, since it’s not a well-established field, you have to be cowboy.
 It wasn’t until 2011 that The American Board of Obesity Medicine was formed and formalized.
 And it got streamlined under a board process.
 So, there aren’t many specialists.